fvwmorg/fvwmorg.github.io/Wiki/Modules/FvwmForm/index.md

 ---
-layout : wiki
+layout: wiki
-title : FvwmForm
+title: FvwmForm
-type : module
+type: module
-description : |
+description: |
   FvwmForm provides a way to build GUI forms that can be filled out and run custom commands.